-President Trump may be having trouble getting Congress to adopt his agenda, but he has more control over federal agencies.
-The Trump Administration is taking dead aim at regulations that protect people’s lives, livelihoods and communities - including regulations that protect our public health and environment.
+The Trump Administration is taking dead aim at regulations that protect people’s lives, livelihoods and communities -- including regulations that protect our health and environment.
 Fortunately, no president can roll back regulations by fiat.
-The Trump Administration must go through the same process that’s used for making regulations, and that process gives everyone the opportunity to participate.
+Trump officials must go through the same process that’s used for making regulations.
+That process gives everyone the opportunity to be heard.

 Sign up for Save EPA Email Alerts -- and Take Action!